Our research is editorially independent but we may earn a commission for purchases made through our links.

 Lowry Park Zoo, Tampa

 An expansive park spanning across 60 acres, Lowry Park Zoo in Tampa is home to an array of exotic animals.
-From manatees to tigers, monkeys and rhinos to African elephants, koalas, and orangutans, visitors are spoiled for choice.
+From manatees to tigers, monkeys and rhinos to African elephants, koalas, and orangutans, visitors are spoiled for choice at this top-rated zoo in Florida.
 The zoo’s most popular attractions include the feeding giraffes treats from a feeding plateau and the chance to touch a stingray, while an exciting jungle safari ride takes visitors through the animal exhibits.
 Head to the petting zoo to feed playful goats, explore the park’s natural habitats, or watch one of their engaging educational shows for a memorable day of family-friendly animal encounters.

 Seacrest Wolf Preserve, Chipley